webpack-contrib/css-loader/README.md

 ### Separating `Interoperable CSS`-only and `CSS Module` features

-The following setup is an example of allowing `Interoperable CSS` features only (such as `:import` and `:export`) without using further `CSS Module` functionality by setting `mode` option for all files that do not match `*.module.scss` naming convention.
-This is for reference as having `ICSS` features applied to all files was default `css-loader` behavior before v4.
+The following setup is an example of allowing `Interoperable CSS` features only (such as `:import` and `:export`) without using further `CSS Module` functionality by setting the `mode` option for all files that do not match the `*.module.scss` naming convention.
+This is for reference, as having `ICSS` features applied to all files was default `css-loader` behavior before v4.
-Meanwhile all files matching `*.module.scss` are treated as `CSS Modules` in this example.
+Meanwhile, all files matching `*.module.scss` are treated as `CSS Modules` in this example.

 An example case is assumed where a project requires canvas drawing variables to be synchronized with CSS - canvas drawing uses the same color (set by color name in JavaScript) as HTML background (set by class name in CSS).